 to Metsä Group’s Rauma pulp mill.
 Aqvacomp is exploring the possibility to build a bigger plant in Äänekoski.

 Metsä Group’s innovation company Metsä Spring Ltd. and Japanese Itochu Corporation establish a joint venture, which invests approximately EUR 40 million in building and operating a test plant, with the aim to demonstrate a new technology for converting paper-grade pulp into textile fibres.
-The textile fibre demo plant will be located next to Metsä Group’s bioproduct mill in Äänekoski, Finland.
-Construction of the demo plant, with an annual capacity of about 500 tonnes, begins in October 2018 and it is planned to be started up in late 2019.
+The textile fibre demo plant is located next to Metsä Group’s bioproduct mill in Äänekoski, Finland.
+Construction of the demo plant, with an annual capacity of about 500 tonnes, began in October 2018 and it is planned to be started up in late 2019.
 The new technology to be studied and further developed in the demo project is based on direct dissolution using a novel solvent for the pulp dissolution stage.
 Metsä Group’s wet paper-grade pulp will be used as the raw material.
 The new technology is estimated to be more environmentally-friendly than the textile fibre production technologies currently in use.
 Read more

 We are studying several processes and product paths and will implement them gradually.